Our staff will respond to your query promptly and provide detailed information to your questions.

 If you want to continue your journey of discovery around Finland, you can combine this tour with our second self-drive itinerary Green Forests & Blue Lakes – Journey into Finland’s Heart & Soul.
 In that case we will have you continue your drive on the last day to Porvoo.
 Stay the night here and then follow the itinerary the following day.

 Adult prices are twin share per person unless otherwise specified.
 For last minute bookings: prices are subject to availability.
+Please note that 2020 prices are indicative.

 30 Sep 2019